kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 * Logs information about all those container operations (utilizing disk IO and “spamming” logs)

-### Observability
+### Benchmarking

 Again, let it be known that by definition this KEP will cause pods to restart faster and more often than the current status quo and such a change is desired.
-However, to do so as safely as possible, improved visibility into cluster restart behavior is needed both for benchmarking this change and for cluster operators to be able to quantify the risk posed to their specific clusters on upgrade.
+However, to do so as safely as possible, it is required that during the alpha period, we reevaluate the SLIs and SLOs and benchmarks related to this change and expose clearly the methodology needed for cluster operators to be able to quantify the risk posed to their specific clusters on upgrade.

-This KEP requires the ability to determine, for a given percentage of heterogenity between "Succeeded" terminating pods, crashing pods whose `restartPolicy: Always`, and crashing pods whose `restartPolicy: Rapid`,
+To best reason about the changes in this KEP, we requires the ability to determine, for a given percentage of heterogenity between "Succeeded" terminating pods, crashing pods whose `restartPolicy: Always`, and crashing pods whose `restartPolicy: Rapid`,
  * what is the load and rate of Pod restart related API requests to the API server?
  * what are the performance (memory, CPU, and pod start latency) effects on the kubelet component?

+Today there are alpha SLIs in Kubernetes that can observe that impact in
+aggregate:
+* Kubelet component CPU and memory
+* `kubelet_http_inflight_requests`
+* `kubelet_http_requests_duration_seconds`
+* `kubelet_http_requests_total`
+* `kubelet_pod_worker_duration_seconds`
+* `kubelet_runtime_operations_duration_seconds`
+* `kubelet_pod_start_duration_seconds`
+* `kubelet_pod_start_sli_duration_seconds`

+In addition, estimates given the currently suggested changes in API requests are included in [Risks and Mitigations](#risks-and-mitigations) and were deciding factors in specific changes to the backoff curves.
+Since the changes in this proposal are deterministic, this is pre-calculatable for a given heterogenity of quantity and rate of restarting pods.

+In addition, the `kube-state-metrics`, project already implements restart-specific metadata for metrics that can be used to observe pod restart latency in more detail, including:
+* `kube_pod_container_status_restarts_total`
+* `kube_pod_restart_policy`
+* `kube_pod_start_time`
+* `kube_pod_created`

-In order to answer these questions, metrics tying together the number of container restarts, the container restart policy (inherited or declared), and the terminal state of a container before restarting must be tracked.
-For a more complete picture, pod lifecycle duration in CrashLoopBackoff state as opposed to Running state would also be useful.
+During the alpha period, these metrics, the SIG-Scalability benchmarking tests, added kubelet performance tests, and manual benchmarking by the author against `kube-state-metrics` will be used to answer the above questions, tying together the container restart policy (inherited or declared), the terminal state of a container before restarting, and the number of container restarts, to articulate the rate and load of restart related API requests and the performance effects on kubelet.

 ### Relationship with Job API podFailurePolicy and backoffLimit